Silhouette has finally released the details for its newest machine, the Silhouette Cameo 4.

-New tools like the Kraft Blade and Rotary Blade allow for making delicate cuts (along with a new 3mm of material clearance), or for using fabrics for the first time.
+New tools like the Kraft Blade (equivalent to a Knife Blade) and Rotary Blade allow for making delicate cuts (along with a new 3mm of material clearance), or for using fabrics for the first time.
 If you haven’t used a rotary blade before, you’re in for a game-changer.

 But what does 20x more powerful really mean?

 Well, you can cut wood now without dulling your blade.
 Some projects that I wouldn’t have considered using my Silhouette with before include:

 - Raised lettering for a scrapbook (chipboard works!)

 - A wooden duck made out of balsa wood (for our youngest’s bedroom)

 - Custom puzzles!